 One of the first steps to establishing a managed futures program is to register with the Commodity Futures Trading Commission (“CFTC”) and the National Futures Association (“NFA”).
 The two agencies charge one-time and recurring fees for registration, depending on whether your CTA will offer Separately Managed Accounts (“SMAs”) or form a Commodity Pool (“CPO”).
 The purpose of this paper, however, is to discuss the economics of one versus the other.
 We’ll also look through the lens of both the investor and of the manager.
 A manager can offer both vehicle types to the investor marketplace, but we’ll discuss why we see many begin with offering SMAs first.
 To do that the reader will need to understand the investor’s point of view.

-It’s important to consider the types of investors each type attracts.
-Since managers are held accountable for their trading decisions, meetings, phone conversations and other communication types will be integral to the operations of the business.
+As an aside, we’d first like to emphasize the importance of communication.
+Since managers are held accountable for their trading decisions, meetings, phone conversations, investor letters, texts and emails will be time consuming yet integral to the operations of the business.
 The communication aspect to running an active alternative investment company is a distinction from running the trading side of the business.
 Even the most savvy, experienced trend following managers must have a clear line of communication with their investor base.
 A phone call from a high net worth client who is a Texas landowner may go very differently from an Illinois family office even if both share the same trading circumstances.

 One of the most important distinctions between pools and SMAs or “managed accounts” is that with SMAs a manager grants control of capital to the investor.
 Commodity Trading Advisors make trading allocations to the SMAs but the investor is the entity that “controls the cash”.
 This means that only the investor is authorized to wire funds accounts in and out to banks, futures commission merchants (FCMs) and brokerage firms.
 Through the lens of the investor, this is an advantage as the manager retains only a limited power of attorney.
 The manager cannot “move” money around to across bank accounts.
 The only action a trader at a CTA can take is to allocate trades to the brokerage accounts held in the name of the investor entity.